 Introducing Spanish Town

 Spanish Town, Jamaica’s capital for more than 300 years, was once considered to boast exemplary town planning.
-Today, for visitors traveling from Kingston through the city’s blighted outlying ghettoes, it’s somewhat of a stretch to envisage the former capital’s erstwhile grandeur.
-However, this changes the moment one arrives at the evocative historic center, where you’ll find the Caribbean’s most extensive assortment of Georgian architecture and its greatest cathedral (albeit in a sad state of repair).
-Few other places in Jamaica bring to life the historic sweep of centuries like Spanish Town.
+Today, for visitors traveling from Kingston through the city’s blighted outlying ghettos, it’s somewhat of a stretch to envisage the former capital’s erstwhile grandeur.
+However, this changes the moment one arrives at the evocative historic center, where you’ll find the Caribbean’s most extensive assortment of Georgian architecture (albeit in a sad state of repair), its greatest cathedral and Jamaica’s national archives.

-The island’s second-largest urban center and the capital of St Catherine parish, Spanish Town is frequently the locus of Jamaica’s most wrenching urban strife.
-Few tourists spend the night, and those who do must contend with a paucity of safe lodging and services.
-By all means visit, but consider a day trip from Kingston.
+The island’s second-largest urban center and the gritty, busy capital of St Catherine parish, Spanish Town is frequently the locus of Jamaica’s most wrenching urban strife.
+Consider this a day trip only.